71 Urinary functions and processes

 Blood Pressure Regulation

 Blood pressure is a vital physiological parameter that influences the distribution of fluids and nutrients throughout the body.
 The kidneys, in collaboration with other organs such as the lungs, liver, and adrenal cortex, actively participate in maintaining blood pressure within optimal ranges.
-The intricate mechanism known as the renin-angiotensin-aldosterone system (Figure X.1) plays a central role in blood pressure regulation.
+The intricate mechanism known as the renin-angiotensin-aldosterone system (RAAS) (Figure 71.1) plays a central role in blood pressure regulation.
 When blood pressure is low, specialized cells in the kidneys release renin, initiating a cascade that converts angiotensinogen into angiotensin I. Further conversion by angiotensin-converting enzyme (ACE) in the lungs produces biologically active angiotensin II.
 One immediate effect of angiotensin II is vasoconstriction, leading to a short-term increase in blood pressure.
 Angiotensin II also stimulates the adrenal cortex to release aldosterone, a steroid hormone.
 Aldosterone acts on the kidneys, promoting the reabsorption of sodium and associated osmotic recovery of water.
 This extended effect helps raise and sustain blood pressure over a more prolonged period.
 The kidneys, through their influence on fluid and sodium balance, contribute significantly to blood pressure homeostasis.
 Disorders affecting renal function can lead to imbalances, resulting in hypertension or hypotension, with potential consequences such as stroke, heart attack, or aneurysm formation.

 Glomerular Filtration, Tubular Reabsorption & Tubular Secretion